ZonK256/BonkBot/README.md

 >python bot.py

 Keep in mind, that bot will run as long as the command window is open, so you might want to host in on a remote server.

+>BonkBot image was created by DeerBoy.
+Idk Okay?#5505